ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **a)** Make sure you are using the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-**b)** Make sure you aren't using a YTM version that is older than 5.21.52 or newer than 6.10.52.
+**b)** Make sure you aren't using a YTM version that is older than 5.21.52.

-**c)** Make sure to exclude the `Custom Branding Music Name` patch.

-**d)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
+**c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

 * If it still doesn't work then create a post with a screenshot or logs of the error.
 Alternatively, you can patch on a different device or use a different patching method.